Make your own high quality colloidal silver for pennies per gallon!

 Our equipment and supplies for making colloidal silver yourself includes: colloidal silver generators, colloidal silver makers, colloidal silver machines which are just different names for what is technically called colloidal silver dispersing equipment.
 We also carry 999 pure silver electrodes, water distillers, water quality meters, and we also carry unique health and personal care products.

 If you have been looking for reliable, affordable, easy to use automated equipment to make stable small particle size colloidal silver yourself, well then, wish-granted!

 Our colloidal silver generator - colloidal silver maker is a device used to disperse sub-micron sized particles and ions of silver into water for making colloidal silver.
 Silver hydrosol, ionic silver, silver water, silver mineral water, silver sol, colloidal silver are appropriate names for the end product of what the colloid master disperses.

-There is a lot of information at this site about our products and the topic of colloidal silver generally, including a Free to read online E-book titled: Colloidal Silver An Analytical Investigative Report and Theoretical Overview (Revised 2010 Version) By Vince Goetsch © 1997- 2010 Synergenesis, Inc. All Rights Reserved
+There is a lot of information at this site about our products and the topic of colloidal silver generally, including a Free to read online E-book titled: Colloidal Silver An Analytical Investigative Report and Theoretical Overview (Revised Edition) By Vince Goetsch © 1997- 2013 Synergenesis, Inc. All Rights Reserved

 About Colloidal Silver

 Colloidal silver is a term that in the past was applied to a variety of materials, such as compounds.
 The term colloid was used even when it was not really accurate in terms of current scientific understanding.

 The reason the term colloid was used to describe materials that would no longer apply, was a result of an attempt in the past, to classify "the phenomenal state of" materials that otherwise escaped normal classifications and descriptions during that time.